 Private individuals (including tourists) may import a month's supply of medicines into Switzerland for their own use but not for third parties.
-However, if a medicine is classified as a narcotic (see: Link), it may only be imported or exported by travelers who
+However, if a medicine is classified as a narcotic (see Link:), it may only be imported or exported by travellers who are ill (see Link:).

 Swissmedic strongly advises against any purchasing medicines online from unreliable sources.